tehkhop/lastfm-listener/README.md

 ### Constructor Options

  - `api_key` - Your API key.
-You can get one here http://www.last.fm/api/.
+You can get one here http://www.last.fm/api/. `Required`
- - `username` - The username you want to listen for songs at.
+ - `username` - The username you want to listen for songs at. `Required`
- - `rate` - How often in seconds you want to check the API.
+ - `rate` - How often in seconds you want to check the API. `Optional, defaults to 5 seconds.`
- - `alert_intial` - When the first song is loaded, do you want it to fire the event?
+ - `alert_intial` - When the first song is loaded, do you want it to fire the event? `Optional, defaults to true.`
- - `only_if_playing` - Require song to have "currently playing" tag.
+ - `only_if_playing` - Require song to have "currently playing" tag. `Optional, defaults to false.`

 ### Methods